 New Zealand in one word: breathtaking.
-We always wanted to come to this little island at the end of the world and what can we say… It absolutely exceeded our expectations.
-That is why we share our 3-week New Zealand road trip itinerary and some tips & tricks with you.
+I always wanted to come to this little island at the end of the world and what can I say… It absolutely exceeded my expectations.
+That is why I share our 3-week New Zealand road trip itinerary and some tips & tricks with you.
 Everybody you talk to tells you New Zealand is beautiful, but you just have to see it yourself to know what they actually mean.

-When we visited the country last year, we have been doing a road trip around the North and the South Island with our little campervan.
+When I visited the country last year, I did a road trip around the North and the South Island with our little campervan.
 Traveling New Zealand is actually perfect for road trips, since there is so much to discover off the path and literally every single corner has some hidden gems.
 Plus, you’ll see breathtaking landscapes as you go.
-So here’s our three-week road trip itinerary.
-Since we did not have plenty of time, we mostly spent one night at a camping spot/place and then drove on.
+So here’s my three-week road trip itinerary.
+Since I did not have plenty of time, I mostly spent one night at a camping spot/place and then drove on.

 Save this on Pinterest to read later. ⇩

 What you need to know before your 3-week New Zealand road trip

 Before you start your New Zealand road trip, it is important to inform yourself properly.
 Traveling in New Zealand can be a little bit different than in other countries, since the conditions can change very quickly or generally be different than you are used to.
 So here are some tips we figured out would help you.

 - Spend the majority of your time on the South Island.
 I actually spent 2 weeks on the South Island and 1 week on the North Island.
 The reason being is, that the South Island has a lot more to offer.
 The landscapes are spectacular and there’s so much to see and do.
 On the North Island, the main thing to see is the volcanos and the geothermal area.